Fasting and menstruation: is it possible not to eat?

 • intermittent fasting, which involves fasting for 16 hours a day

-• alternating fasting, a 24-hour fast alternated with a 24-hour fast
+• alternating fasting, a 24-hour fast alternated by a day.

-In all cases, whether you're planning to start fasting or change your diet, we recommend that you seek advice from a health professional, whether a dietician, your GP or a nutritionist.
+In all cases, whether you want to start fasting or change your diet, we recommend that you seek advice from a health professional, whether a dietician, general practitioner or nutritionist.

 In some religions, fasting is a common practice.

 Ramadan, for example, is one of the five pillars of Islam.
-During this period, Ramadans are forbidden to eat from sunrise to sunset.
+During this period, fasters are forbidden to eat from sunrise to sunset.

-This proves that fasting is very well tolerated by l.
-It takes about 10 days for the body s'to get used to this new eating pattern.
+This proves that fasting is a practice that is very well supported by the body.
+It takes about 10 days for the body to get used to this new eating pattern.

-Prepare your body well before starting a fast with its periods
+Preparing your body before starting a fast with your rules

 The most important thing when you start fasting is to take it one step at a time.
-Give your body time to get used to this new eating pattern.
+Give your body time to get used to this new rhythm of eating.

-SStopping eating abruptly will not solve your periods problems; on the contrary, it can have negative consequences for your body.
+Stopping eating abruptly will not solve your painful period problems; on the contrary, it can have negative consequences for your body.

-For the periods period, intermittent fasting is the most suitable.
+Intermittent fasting is best suited to the menstrual period.
 Intermittent fasting is the most widely practiced form of fasting, lasting 16 hours.
-You can start it one or two days before the start of your periods.
+You can start it one or two days before the start of your period.
 Here's how to do it:

 • Eat a light meal in the evening

-• Eat again in the evening, early enough to allow 16 hours between the last meal of the day and the first meal of the following day.
+• Eat again in the evening, early enough to ensure a 16-hour interval between the last meal of the day and the first meal of the following day.

 The aim of intermittent fasting is not to eat less than you would normally, but simply to distribute your meals differently.